 As we’ve seen, the history of the PE Secondaries market points to the incredible opportunity in the VC space.
 The US offers a guide to how things stand to unfold — but it’s already happening.

-With its rapid growth rate, we at Octopus Ventures believe that the European VC Secondaries market represents an incredible opportunity for investors, founders and management teams alike.
+With its rapid growth rate, the European VC Secondaries market represents an incredible opportunity for investors, founders and management teams alike.

 Nothing in Venture Capital is ever fully de-risked, but for LPs, VC Secondaries offer a less risky point of access to European Tech as an asset class, relative to traditional venture investing.